-LOCATION Type of Environment Predominant Fuel Used Remarka Station Operated By New Kennington, Pa Industrial Bituminous Coal Located on roof of Aluminum Research Laboratories, exhaust from Analytical Lab- Alcos Pittsburgh, Pa Industrial Bituminous Coal oratory hoods add to the severity of the atmosphere.
-Racks were on Brunot's Island, 3 miles below Golden Triangle.
-Exposures made before smoke control, when specimens were subjected to atmosphere highly contaminated by heavy industries.
+LOCATION Type of Environment Predominant Fuel Used Remarka Station Operated By New Kensington, Pa Industrial Bituminous Coal Located on roof of Aluminum Research Laboratories, exhaust from Analytical Lab- oratory hoods add to the severity of the atmosphere.
+Alcoa Pittsburgh, Pa Industrial Bituminous Coal Racks were on Brunot's Island, 3 miles below Golden Triangle.
+Exposures made before smoke control, when specimens were subjected to atmosphere highly con- taminated by heavy industries.
 ASTM Altoona, Pa Industrial Bituminous Coal Racks on roof of building in the Pennsylvania Railroad yards.
-The atmosphere contained unusually large amounts of smoke and gases from the busy yards and shops.
-ASTM St Louis, Mo Industrial Bituminous Coal Racks on two-story building in heart of city.
-Exposures made hefore smoke control Alcoa New York, N. Y Industrial Oil and Anthracite Coal ASTM Edgewater, N. J Industrial Oil and Anthracite Coal much smoke and gases from fuels used in this metropolitan area.
-Racks on roof of Alcoa plant on Hudson River, across from New York City.
-Specimens subjected to fumes from plant and other waste gases associated with this highly industrial area.
-Alcoa Rochester, N. Y Industrial Bituminous Coal Racks in gorge of Genesee River, below a water fall; high humidity, with waste gases from nearby factories.
-ASTM State College, Pa Phoenix, Arizona Clean, rural district-no industrial contamination.
-ASTM ASTM
+The atmosphere con- tained unusually large amounts of smoke and gases from the busy yards and shops.
+ASTM St Louis, Mo Bituminous Coal Racks on two-story building in heart of city.
+Exposures made before smoke control when atmosphere contained appreciable amounts of sulphur dioxide.
+Alcoa New York, N. Y Oil and Anthracite Coal Racks on roof of Bell Telephone Laboratories on West Street.
+Atmosphere contains much smoke and gases from fuels used in this metropolitan area.
+ASTM Edgewater, N. J Oil and Anthracite Coal Alcoa Rochester, N. Y Industrial Bituminous Coal Racks in gorge of Genesee River, below a water fall; high humidity, with waste gases from nearby factories.
+ASTM State College, Pa Rural Clean, rural district-no industrial contamination.
+ASTM Phoenix, Arizona ASTM

-Figure 2-Aerial view and close-up (inset) of Alcoa's seacoast exposure station at Point Judith, R. I. The station is located on a stony beach about 300 feet from the water's edge and it faces the prevailing winds from the ocean.
-Corrosion conditions here are severe indeed.
-At this and all of the other Alcoa exposure stations the test specimens were inclined at an angle of 45 degrees, facing south.-(Aerial photo-courtesy of Providence [R. I.] Sunday Journal.)
+Figure 2-Aerial view and close-up (inset) of Alcoa's seacoast exposure station at Point Judith, R. I. The station is located on a stony beach about 300 feet from the water's edge and it faces the prevailing winds from the ocean, Corrosion conditions here are severe indeed.
+At this and all of the other Alcoa exposure stations the test specimens were inclined at an angle of 45 degrees, facing south.-(Aerial photo----courtesy of Providence [R. I.] Sunday Journal.)